 The issue of modelling masonry structures is still an open one in structural engineering.
 This is due to the complexity of the material’s mechanical behaviour together with the great variety of structural types and constituents, that is mortar and bricks, and their textures.
 Meanwhile, seismic assessment, repair and strengthening of ancient masonry buildings is a priority, as such structures represent a large part of the cultural heritage of the Mediterranean basin.
-In particular, masonry’s lateral load capacity is crucial in seismic areas, where old masonry buildings have often exhibited high vulnerability to earthquake actions.
+In particular, masonry’s lateral load capacity is crucial in seismic areas, where old masonry buildings have often exhibited high vulnerability to earthquakes.

 Within this framework, nonlinear static procedures and equivalent-frame models have become very popular and attractive for practical engineering applications.
 The increasingly relevant role played by nonlinear static analyses in recent decades, and the widespread use of equivalent-frame models for studying ordinary masonry buildings stem from a common reason: the advantage of accounting for nonlinear structural behaviour, while preserving relative simplicity and modest computational costs.

 Substantially, in the equivalent-frame approach, a masonry wall with rather regularly spaced openings can be idealized as composed of a series of panels - distinguished into piers and spandrels - connected by rigid nodes, whose dimensions can be defined through the alignments of the openings and/or the “effective” heights of the piers revealed by the damage patterns occurring under earthquakes and codified by the relevant literature [1, 2].
-A thorough discussion concerning the features and benefits of using such models in comparison with others can be found in [3-5].
+A thorough discussion concerning the features and benefits of using such models in comparison with others can be found in a few studies [3-5].

 This paper presents an advanced one-dimensional continuum model for non-linear static analysis of masonry shear walls.

-In the previous research by the authors, a numerical model was defined for performing non-linear static and dynamic analyses on masonry columns, arches, towers, and slender structures in general.
+In the previous research by the authors, a numerical model was defined, which performed non-linear static and dynamic analyses on masonry columns, arches, towers, and slender structures in general.
 The model relies on a costitutive equation formulated in terms of generalized strain and stress for beams with various cross-sections, under the hypotheses that the material is non-linear elastic, unable to withstand tension with limited compressive strength [12, 14].
-Furthermore, to describe the cyclical behavior and seismic response of masonry elements more realistically, a damage process under compression has been introduced in .
+Furthermore, to describe the cyclical behavior and seismic response of masonry elements more realistically, a damage process under compression has been introduced .
 The model has been implemented in the FEM computational code MADY and applied to the study of several slender masonry structures, which typically exhibit flexural behavior and consequent failure mechanism [16, 17].

 Indeed, in the past one-dimensional no-tension models have been used extensively to study problems of the stability of masonry columns [18-20], the static and dynamic response of unreinforced and reinforced arches and vaults [21-23], as well as the out-of-plane behavior of masonry panels and walls.
 The same does not hold for the study of the in-plane behavior of masonry panels under lateral actions.
 In this case, as is widely known, panels are likely to undergo various distinct failure mechanisms, or a combination of some of them: for flexural behaviour (rocking/toe-crushing failure), as well as for shear with diagonal cracking or sliding along bed-joints [3, 24], which cannot be modelled using classical no-tension beam models.